May appoints Brexit campaigner Steve Baker as junior minister

-LONDON British Prime Minister Theresa May on Tuesday appointed Brexit campaigner Steve Baker to a junior ministerial role in the government department charged with negotiating Britain's exit from the European Union.
+LONDON (Reuters) - British Prime Minister Theresa May on Tuesday appointed Brexit campaigner Steve Baker to a junior ministerial role in the government department charged with negotiating Britain's exit from the European Union.

 Ahead of his appointment, Baker tweeted: "The language of 'hard' vs 'soft' Brexit is so misleading.
 We need a good, clean exit which minimises disruption and maximises opportunity.